Players (2012 film): Soundtrack

+The soundtrack was composed and directed by Pritam and the background score was composed by Sandeep Shirodkar.
+The lyrics were written by Ashish Pandit.
+The music rights were sold to T-Series and released on 8 December 2011.
+The movie marked the third collaboration between the composer and the director duo, after Naqaab, and most popularly, Race.

 Release

 The release of Players was repeatedly delayed; it was initially planned for a Diwali release but the film was not completed in time, as the story demanded extensive filming of action scenes.
 Hussain Burmawala took six-and-a-half months to complete the editing, which is the longest time taken for any Indian film to be edited.
 The release was expected on 9 December 2011 alongside Ladies vs Ricky Bahl and Agent Vinod but was further delayed until 26 December, to make more time for promotions.
 Bachchan requested that the film was released at a later date as he wanted to avoid a clash with Shahrukh Khan's Don 2.
 Players was finally released on 6 January 2012, making it the first released Bollywood film of 2012.

 Pre-release

 Before its release, Players garnered a lot of curiosity from Bollywood movie buffs and critics, ever since the first preview which generated a positive response from the audience.
 The directors Abbas-Mustan, who are known for their adaptations of Hollywood films into Indian-esque classic thrillers, returned to direction after quite some time.
 They had promised to break the boundaries of the action genre, as the major action stunts and sequences in the film were performed on par with Hollywood by the actors themselves.
 This is rarely seen or done in Bollywood.
 Kapoor who had previously played mostly girl next door type roles, brought a completely different look to her previous films, which attracted positive attention and was tagged as "sexy" by the media once the films promo's released.
-Another reason the film had created curiosity was because none of the actors expect Basu had enjoyed much box office success, while the rest were relative newcomers.
+Another reason the film had created curiosity was because none of the actors except Basu had enjoyed much box office success, while the rest were relative newcomers.
 Bachchan, who had been in the industry for over 10 years, had endured a series of flops, in spite of this the directors were confident of him.

 Players was named as one of the most-awaited films of 2012 by Mid-Day, IBN Live, Hindustan Times, India Today and The Times of India.